 "The lack of validated diagnostic testing in Australia leaves patients with tick-borne illnesses confused and lost in a system that ignores them.
 It is for this reason that my family and I, through the Snow Foundation, have chosen to support this research."

 - Ginette Snow

-.
-A State eft - Audience at the soft launch of the Tick-Borne Disease Research Program entoring program builds social dness to improve the mental health of young men
+eft - Audience at the soft launch of the Tick-Borne Disease Research Program

-Below - Professor Gilles Guillemin, Dr Richard Schloeffel.
-Georgina Byron, Ginette Snow, and Dr Bernie Hudson antisocial and risk-taking behaviours
+Below - Professor Gilles Guillemin, Dr Richard Schloeffel, Georgina Byron, Ginette Snow, and Dr Bernie Hudson

 Top Blokes Foundation